In reverse chronological order:

 POST-DIGITAL is a European H2020 Marie Curie Innovative Training Network (2020-2023) whose 15 partner institutions will provide academic and applied training opportunities to a cohort of 15 early stage researchers (ESRs) in neuromorphic computational technologies and their applications.
 A strong industrial presence in the network will provide our ESRs with the experience of practical applications and solutions beyond traditional digital methods.
 MINDS is leading the mathematical theory branch of research in this consortium.

-MeM-scales is a European H2020 ICT project (2020-2022) with a consortium of 9 academic and industrial partners.
+MeM-scales (Memory technologies with multi-scale time constants for neuromorphic architectures) is a European H2020 ICT project (2020-2022) with a consortium of 9 academic and industrial partners.
 The mission is to build ultra-low power embedded and pervasive computing systems which realize core aspects of cognitive computing, in particular integrating information across several memory timescales.
 MINDS is leading the mathematical theory branch of research in this consortium.

 Projects before 2020 (when the MINDS group was hosted in Jacobs University Bremen):

 NeuRAM3 (Neural Computing Architectures in Advanced Monolithic 3D-VLSI Nano-Technologies) was a European H2020 Project (2016-2019) which developed a novel neuromorphic VLSI chip architecture and fabrication technology.
 Coordinated by the Commisariat à l’énergie atomique et aux énergies alternatives (CEA) and uniting 9 partners (among them gloablly leading chip manufacturers), the consortium aimed at a low power consumption (reduction by a factor of 50 compared to current technology) and flexible configurability.
 MINDS developed novel neural learning architectures for robustness against noise, parameter drift, and low numerical accuracy.